spreeti12345/Amazon_Vine_Analyses/README.md

 We notice that the number of non member votes is larger than the member votes.

-# Reviews by member type
+## Reviews by member type

-But when we look at the percentage of five star reviews between the two categories they are close- but the non vine members reviews is 4% higher than Vine member reviews.
-Vine Review Analysis
+When we look at the percentage of five star reviews between the two categories they are close- but the non vine members reviews is 4% higher than Vine member reviews.
 This leads us to the conclusion that there is is no bias towards member reviews in the Vine program.